Scott-TechStar/binary_trees/README.md

   * Returns a pointer to the new root node of the tree after deletion.
   * If the node to be deleted has two children, it is replaced with its first in-order successor.

+* **29. Big O #BST**
+  * [115-O](1 answer/line): The average time complexities of those operations on a Binary Search Tree
+  * Inserting the value n
+  * Removing the node with the value n
+  * Searching for a node in a BST of size n

+* **30. Is AVL**
+  * [120-binary_tree_is_avl.c](./120-is_avl): C function that checks if a binary tree is a valid AVL Tree
+  * Returns 1 if tree is a valid AVL Tree, and 0 otherwise
+  * If tree is NULL, return 0

+* **31. AVL - Insert**
+  * [121-avl_insert.c](./121-avl_insert): C function that inserts a value in an AVL Tree
+  * Returns a pointer to the created node, or NULL on failure
+  * If the address stored in tree is NULL, the created node must become the root node

+* **32. AVL - Array to AVL**
+  * [122-array_to_avl.c](./122-avl_array): C function that builds an AVL tree from an array
+  * Returns a pointer to the root node of the created AVL tree, or NULL on failure
+  * array  is a pointer to the first element of the array to be converted

+* **33. AVL - Remove**
+  * [123-avl_remove.c](./123-avl_rm): C function that removes a node from an AVL tree
+  * Returns a pointer to the new root node of the tree after removing the desired value, and after rebalancing
+  * If the node to be deleted has two children, it must be replaced with its first in-order successor (not predecessor)

+* **34. AVL - From sorted array**
+  * [124-sorted_array_to_avl.c](./124-avl_sorted): C function that builds an AVL tree from an array
+  * Returns a pointer to the root node of the created AVL tree, or NULL on failure
+  * You can assume there will be no duplicate value in the array
+  * You are not allowed to rotate
+  * You can only have 2 functions in your file

+* **35. Big O #AVL Tree**
+  * [125-O](1 answer/line): The average time complexities of those operations on an AVL Tree
+  * Inserting the value n
+  * Removing the node with the value n
+  * Searching for a node in an AVL tree of size n

+* **36. Is Binary heap**
+  * [130-binary_tree_is_heap.c](./130-is_heap): C function that checks if a binary tree is a valid Max Binary Heap
+  * Returns 1 if tree is a valid Max Binary Heap, and 0 otherwise
+  * If tree is NULL, return 0
+  * The last property must be recursively true for all nodes in Binary Tree

+* **37. Heap - Insert**
+  * [131-heap_insert.c](./131-heap_insert): C function that inserts a value in Max Binary Heap
+  * Returns a pointer to the created node, or NULL on failure
+  * If the address stored in root is NULL, the created node must become the root node.
+  * You have to respect a Max Heap ordering
+  * You are allowed to have up to 6 functions in your file

+* **38. Heap - Array to Binary Heap**
+  * [132-array_to_heap.c](./132-heap_array): C function that builds a Max Binary Heap tree from an array
+  * Returns a pointer to the root node of the created Binary Heap, or NULL on failure

+* **39. Heap - Extract**
+  * [133-heap_extract.c](./133-heap_extract): C function that extracts the root node of a Max Binary Heap
+  * Returns the value stored in the root node
+  * The root node must be freed and replace with the last level-order node of the heap
+  * Once replaced, the heap must be rebuilt if necessary
+  * If your function fails, return 0

+* **40. Heap - Sort**
+  * [134-heap_to_sorted_array.c](./134-heap_sort): C function that converts a Binary Max Heap to a sorted array of integers
+  * Where heap is a pointer to the root node of the heap to convert
+  * And size is an address to store the size of the array
+  * You can assume size is a valid address
+  * Since we are using Max Heap, the returned array must be sorted in descending order

+* **41. Big O #Binary Heap**
+  * [135-O](1 answer/line): The average time complexities of those operations on a Binary Heap
+  * Inserting the value n
+  * Extracting the root node
+  * Searching for a node in a binary heap of size n

 ## Contacts
 -------------------------------------------